 Chattogram, Bangladesh's second-largest city, which is the Indian subcontinent's regional connectedness depends on it.
 On April 2, 2020, this commercial capital urban city reported its first COVID-19 positive case.
-At this point, present research builds on the obtainable technique & forecasts the coranavirus pandamic extend for the study area while allowing for the same constraints.
-The district has broad coastal regions with ten coastal fishing landing points, and fisherfolk communities and fisheries sector of the study areas enterly influenced through the pandemic outbreak following capital Dhaka.
+At this point, present research builds on the obtainable technique & forecasts the coronavirus pandemic extend for the study area while allowing for the same constraints.
+The district has broad coastal regions with ten coastal fishing landing points, and fisherfolk communities and fisheries sector of the study areas entirely influenced through the pandemic outbreak following capital Dhaka.
 Because fish are available for consumption, sale, and commercial usage in Chattogram's upgraded coastal areas, COVID affects all professional people, from slum inhabitants to affluent urban people.
 The following research was carried out to identify the shocks and stressors caused by the COVID-19 pandemic in Bangladesh's Chattogram region and the effects on economic perspectives due to pandemic problem on the fisheries sector.

 Methodology